hyperledger-cacti/cacti/docs/docs/external/getting-started/enabling-weaver-network/corda.md

           ]
   }
   ```
   In this sample, a single verification policy rule is specified for data views coming from `trade-logistics-network`: it states that the data returned by the `GetBillOfLading` query made to the `shipmentcc` chaincode on the `tradelogisticschannel` channel requires as proof two signatures, one from a peer in the organization whose MSP ID is `ExporterMSP` and another from a peer in the organization whose MSP ID is `CarrierMSP`.
-(Note: if remote network is corda, the resource from access control policy can be used here as pattern, along with changing the node names in criteria.)
+(Note: if remote network is built on Corda, the resource from access control policy can be used here as pattern, along with changing the node names in criteria.)

-  You need to record this policy rule on your Corda network's vault by invoking corda sdk's function `VerificationPolicyManager.createVerificationPolicyState(proxy, verificationPolicyProto)`, where `proxy` is an instance of `CordaRPCOps` as described in previous sections, and `verificationPolicyProto` is an object of protobuf `com.weaver.protos.common.verification_policy.VerificationPolicyOuterClass.VerificationPolicy`.
-Refer [here](https://github.com/hyperledger-labs/weaver-dlt-interoperability/blob/main/common/protos/common/verification_policy.proto) for protos details.
-Google's protobuf library can be used to convert above JSON to protobuf object.
+  You need to record this policy rule on your Corda network's vault by invoking Corda sdk's function `VerificationPolicyManager.createVerificationPolicyState(proxy, verificationPolicyProto)`, where `proxy` is an instance of `CordaRPCOps` as described in previous sections, and `verificationPolicyProto` is an object of protobuf `com.weaver.protos.common.verification_policy.VerificationPolicyOuterClass.VerificationPolicy`.
+You can examine the full proto structure [here](https://github.com/hyperledger-labs/weaver-dlt-interoperability/blob/main/common/protos/common/verification_policy.proto). (_Google's protobuf library can be used to convert above JSON to protobuf object._)

   **Note**: For any cross-network data request, make sure an access control policy is recorded in the _source network_ (`trade-logistics-network` in the above example) and a corresponding verification policy is recorded in the _destination network_ (`trade-finance-network` in the above example) before any relay request is triggered.
 - **Foreign network security group (membership) configuration**: